Net metering in Indiana

 Why net metering is no longer available to new solar owners

-In 2017 Indiana lawmakers passed SEA 309.
-(See below for more information about SEA 309) Because of this bill, net metering is no longer available for new solar owners served by Indiana’s largest electric utilities:
+In 2017, Indiana lawmakers passed SEA 309.
+(See below for more information about SEA 309.)
+Because of this law, net metering is no longer available for new solar owners served by Indiana’s largest electric utilities:

 However, you may be eligible for net metering if your electricity comes from a rural electric member cooperative (REMC) or a municipal utility (depending on local policies).

 Solar owners who installed their systems while net metering was still available are referred to as being “grandfathered” into net metering.
-Being “grandfathered” into net metering is based on your installation date.
 After net metering ends for these customers, they will be moved to the EDG program.

 • A system installed before 2018 will receive full net metering until July 1, 2047.